utdata/icj-setting-up/macintosh-01.md

 Everything listed here is free.

+> If you have a new "M1 Apple Silicon" Mac (built 2021 or later) then pay special attention to directions when installing and look for "Apple Silicon" versions.

 In setting up your Mac you will be doing a bunch of steps on blind faith without much explanation, mostly it is downloading software and configuring it.
 I don't go into a lot of details because these steps are typically only done once.

 You'll be using your Terminal, which is a program that allows you to talk to your computer using text.
 It might be scary at first but you'll soon get used to it as you'll be using it throughout this class (mostly from within Visual Studio Code).